wooyek/django-settings-strategy/README.md

 ## settings/production.py

-For production we should not expect an evironment file, but it's easier to have one if we're testing something.
-So let's also override some enviroment:
+For production we should not expect an environment file, but it's easier to have one if we're testing something.
+But anyway, lest's provide few defaults inline, so `settings/base.py` can respond accordingly.

     environ.Env.read_env(Path(__file__) / "production.env", DEBUG='False', ASSETS_DEBUG='False')
     from .base import *

-The main point of interest here are `DEBUG` and `ASSETS_DEBUG` overrides, that will be applied to the python `os.environ` ONLY if there are missing from the environment and the file.
-These are our production defaults, no need to put them in the environment but they can be overridden if needed.
+The main point of interest here are `DEBUG` and `ASSETS_DEBUG` overrides, they will be applied to the python `os.environ` ONLY if they are MISSING from the environment and the file.

+These will be our production defaults, no need to put them in the environment or file, but they can be overridden if needed.
 Neat!

 ## settings/base.py

-These are your vanilla django settings, with some conditionals and lot's of reading them from the environment.
-Almost everything is here, keeping all the environments consistent.
+These are your mostly vanilla django settings, with a few conditionals and lot's of reading them from the environment.
+Almost everything is in here, keeping all the purposed environments consistent and as similar as possible.

-The main differences are (I hope these are self explanatory):
+The main differences are below (I hope these are self explanatory):

     import environ

     # https://github.com/joke2k/django-environ
     env = environ.Env()